 - Is it necessary to avoid milk and milk products?

-- Which foods are most likely to contain milk products?
+- What foods are likely to contain milk products?

-- Is it necessary to stay away from other children drinking milk?
+- Is it necessary to stay away from others who are drinking milk?

-- What do I need to tell my child's school about this allergy?
+- What do I need to tell people at my child's school about this allergy?

 - How can milk allergy best be managed with other conditions?

-- Do I need to have an epinephrine pen available at all times?
+- Do I need to carry an epinephrine pen at all times?